Turkey’s president meets Russia’s Putin and aims to revive the wartime Ukraine grain export deal

-Talks between Russian President Vladimir Putin and Turkish President Recep Tayyip Erdogan began on Monday with the Turkish leader seeking to persuade Russia to revive an agreement that allowed Ukraine to export grain and other commodities from three Black Sea ports.
+Turkey's President Recep Tayyip Erdogan on Monday sought to persuade Russian President Vladimir Putin to revive an agreement that allowed Ukraine to export grain and other commodities from three Black Sea ports despite the war with Russia.

-Putin in July refused to extend the agreement, which was brokered by Turkey and the United Nations a year earlier.
+Putin in July refused to extend the agreement, which was brokered by Turkey and the United Nations a year earlier and was seen as vital for global food supplies, especially in Africa, the Middle East and Asia.
+Ukraine and Russia are major suppliers of wheat, barley, sunflower oil and other goods that developing nations rely on.

+Erdogan said the grain deal was the headline issue at the daylong talks between the two leaders in Russia’s Black Sea resort of Sochi, where the Russian president has a residence.

+“Everyone is looking at the grain corridor issue,” Erdogan said in opening remarks.

+Putin acknowledged that “issues related to the Ukraine crisis” would be discussed between them.

+“I know that you intend to raise questions about the grain deal.
+We’re open to negotiations on that subject,” he told Erdogan.

-Russia complained that a parallel deal promising to remove obstacles to Russian exports of food and fertilizer hadn’t been honored.
+Russia broke off the deal, complaining that a parallel deal promising to remove obstacles to Russian exports of food and fertilizer hadn’t been honored.
 It said restrictions on shipping and insurance hampered its agricultural trade even though it has shipped record amounts of wheat since last year.

-Opening the talks, Putin said he was open to discussing the grain deal, among other issues.

-The two leaders met in Russia's Black Sea resort of Sochi, where the Russian president has a residence.
 A lot is riding on the talks for the world food supply.
+"I believe that the message we will give after our meeting will constitute an important step for the world, especially for the underdeveloped African countries," Erdogan said.

+Since Putin withdrew from the grain initiative, Erdogan has repeatedly pledged to renew arrangements that helped avoid a food crisis in parts of Africa, the Middle East and Asia.

-The meeting takes place against a backdrop of more than 18 months of war and Ukraine's recent counteroffensive.
+The meeting took place against a backdrop of Ukraine's recent counteroffensive against the Kremlin's invasion forces.

 In the latest development, Ukrainian President Volodymyr Zelenskyy said Sunday that Defense Minister Oleksii Reznikov would be replaced this week.
 The job requires "new approaches," Zelenskyy said, without elaborating.
 Reznikov on Monday published a photo of his resignation letter.